Structures create Formality. Formality supports Discipline. Discipline is frontline protection against the Law of the Jungle.

 - Between the family and the outside world.

-Constitutions should be constructed and applied as living documents, subject to constant review and updates as the family and its business interests evolve and change.
+Constitutions are living documents – subject to constant review and updates as the family and its business interests evolve and change.

 Mutual Obligations Charter

-The concept is simple: in return for the benefits individuals receive as members of the XXX family, they have certain obligations they need to fulfil – both to the family as a whole and to their fellow family members.
+The concept is simple: in return for the benefits individuals receive as members of the XXX family, they have certain obligations – to the family as a whole, and to fellow family members.

-To preserve personal confidentiality the whole process is overseen by a non-family lead adviser (usually the family’s accountant, financial planner or lawyer) who uses a traffic light reporting system to inform the Family Office of the status of family members:
+To maintain objectivity and preserve personal confidentiality the whole process is overseen by a non-family adviser (usually an accountant, financial planner or lawyer) who uses something like a traffic light reporting system to inform the Family Council, or the Family Office, of the current compliance status of relevant family members:

 - Red = serious concerns that require urgent attention;